arduino/ArduinoCore-samd/README.md

 * Button A should be connected via the solder jumper.
 The debouncing capacitor should also be connected.
 * Button B (MT-D21E only) is connected to the Reset pin by default, but can be connected to pin 31 via the solder jumper.
 * A reference voltage can be connected to AREF.
 In this case, the capacitors should be enabled via the solder jumper.
+* On the MT-D11, BTN is shared with SPI SS, so the button must be configured as reset (default) when using SPI.

 ## Serial Monitor